 5. Improves thyroid function.

-Incorporating fish into your diet can improve thyroid function.
+Incorporating fish such as Copper River salmon into your diet can improve thyroid function.
 Fish is a good source of the nutrient selenium, which is most concentrated in the thyroid and helps decrease inflammation.
 Selenium in wild fish also acts as a natural filter to counteract any mercury that may be present.

 6. Regulates weight management.

-Like other high-protein foods, wild fish helps regular the hormones that control appetite and make you feel full, reduce appetite, boost metabolism and decrease belly fat.
-Wild fish helps the body heal after injury, protecting bone health and maintain muscle mass during weight loss as you age.
+Like other high-protein foods, wild Alaskan seafood like Copper River salmon and Prince William Sound halibut help regulate the hormones that control appetite and make you feel full, reduce appetite, boost metabolism, and decrease belly fat.
+These wild Alaskan fish help the body heal after injury, protecting bone health and maintaining muscle mass during weight loss as you age.
 It’s not a coincidence that wild salmon and halibut (white fish) are approved in almost every diet plan!

 The bottom line is that wild Alaskan fish is good for your health.
 Your body cannot create omega-3 fatty acids which means you must get them from your diet.
 If you do not already regularly incorporate fish into your diet, there is no better time to start than the present!

 We recommend trying our wild Alaskan halibut box to savor a superior whitefish.
-Check out our fish recipes and see what other customers have easily made for inspiration.
+Check out our wild Alaskan seafood fish recipes and see what other customers have easily made for inspiration.